SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 The read access ends before the write access starts, so there isn't a conflict.

-..
-XXX Need a better transition.

-Passing a single variable
-as the argument for multiple in-out parameters of the same function is also an error.
+Another consequence of long-term write access to in-out parameters is that passing a single variable as the argument for multiple in-out parameters of the same function produces a conflict.
 For example:

 .. testcode:: memory-balance